superfly/docs/rails/the-basics/deployments.html.md

 ## Asset compilation and build commands

-The default Rails image is configured to run `ssets:precompile` in your application's `lib/tasks/fly.rake` file:
+The default Rails image is configured to run `assets:precompile` in your application's `lib/tasks/fly.rake` file:

 ```ruby
 task :build => 'assets:precompile'